 She stood, “How did you know?”

 “I mean to hear it from you.
 Levin!
 I know!
 Give me the facts!”
 He bellowed.

 She trembled sitting on the edge of the chair.
-A breath and a sigh caused her shoulders to rise and fall, “I was afraid of losing my job, I…” She dissolved into helplessness that grew into a maddening high pitched scream.
+A breath and a sigh caused her shoulders to rise and fall, “I was afraid of losing my job, I…” She dissolved into a helplessness that grew to a maddening high-pitched scream.